2019 U.S. Open Cup: Third round

 The Third round was played on May 28 and 29.
 11 games were played between the winners of Round 2.
 Pairings were made geographically, and announced on May 14.

 Fourth round

 The Fourth round took place on June 11 and 12.
 The Fourth Round consisted of 16 games between the 11 third round winners and the 21 American MLS teams.
 The teams were divided into eight regional groups of four, with either one or two third round teams.
 Pairings were drawn from the eight groups and announced on May 30.

 Round of 16

 The Round of 16 took place June 18, 19, and 20.
 The Round of 16 draw took place on June 13.
 The Fourth Round winners were divided geographically into four groups and pairings were determined within those groups.
 A fixed bracket for the rest of the tournament was established.

-Quarter-finals
+Quarterfinals

-The quarter-final matches took place on July 10.
+The quarterfinal matches took place on July 10.

-Semi-finals
+Semifinals

-The semi-finals took place on August 6 and August 7.
+The semifinals took place on August 6 and August 7.
 The hosts of the semi-finals were drawn on July 11.